jordanmontt/RewriteToolsSet/README.md

 # MatchTool adaptation for Spec 2
-This is a migration from Spec to Spec2 of Yuriy Tymchuk tool: [_MatchTool_] (https://github.com/Uko/MatchTool).
+This is a migration from Spec to Spec2 of Yuriy Tymchuk tool: [_MatchTool_](https://github.com/Uko/MatchTool).

 MatchTool is a simple UI for experimenting with the matching functionality of pattern code.
-For further information, please refer to [_MatchTool_] (https://github.com/Uko/MatchTool) original page.
+For further information, please refer to [_MatchTool_](https://github.com/Uko/MatchTool) original page.

 Installation
 ------------